mnr/writing-wip/dimensions_living_book/redchair.md

 "*You need such a chair!*" concludes the ghost.
 It pauses, waiting for our decision.

 Janell doesn't hesitate.
-"Get the luggage cart; we're taking this upstairs."
+"Get a dolly; we're taking this upstairs."

 ## Not So Fast